 Besides learning how to program and use various art tools the students learned how to look up solutions on their own, express their own thoughts/narrative story, work with others either in a team or to share knowledge and persevere when met with technical challenges.

 Are you a local to Troy, NY and are interested in volunteering your time as a mentor during the week?
 Visit the link to sign up!

 Each year one of the biggest pieces of feedback from our students is how much it meant to them to get to meet software and media professionals.
 We have mentors sign up for as little as 2 hours, to as much as the entire week, we also provide time during lunch breaks for mentors to give talks on their field of expertise, including engineers, programmers as well as individuals who are enrolled at local colleges!
 Interested in a bringing a larger contingent of your company in for the day contact us at email@example.com and we can work with you!

 Not in the area or don’t have time to help out?
-We are also looking for sponsorship this year, now that we are officially recognized as a nonprofit organization 501(c)(3).
+We are officially recognized as a nonprofit organization 501(c)(3).
 Thanks to the local community’s support in denoting classroom space and the dedication of local volunteers our program we have been able to run the program with limited resources.
 Your donation would go towards providing free pizza lunch and light snacks for the students, thumb drives so the students may save their work, and printed materials which are used in the program.
 We would love for the Teen Game Workshop to grow beyond our current programming, allow us to give a stipend to the instructors who donate their week to the students, and allow us to expand our experience.

 Interested in sponsoring the program?
 Get in touch with us and we can discuss our contribution tiers!